Chesapeake Area Metalworking Society

 in Northern Virginia.
 They provide the space and tools to grow a community where enthusiastic collaborators of any skill level can converge to make things.

-Currently have in house tools for electronics and light duty woodworking.
+Currently have in house tools for electronics, 3D printing, laser cutting, woodworking, metalworking,

 other activity groups such as 3D printer builders, hobby lock-smiths, and soap